Chaostheorie/basho/README.md

 ## Frontend Design

-Bootstrap 4 and MDBootstrap are used as frontend frameworks.
+Bootstrap 4 and MDBootstrap are used as frontend frameworks (See [attributions](#Attributions)).
 This also brings tooltips with popper.js and jquery as js frameworks.
 The areas of basho are differentiated by color accents.
-The application is generally in an `elegant` color (`#`) and takes advantage of `landing.jpg` as background.
+The application is generally in an `elegant` color (`#212121`) and takes advantage of `landing.jpg` as background.
 Layouts should take advantage of less than more.
-Make sure to test your layout on different devices (firefox's & chromiums dev console have a wonderful integration for this) for responsiveness.
+Make sure to test your layout on different devices ([firefox's](https://developer.mozilla.org/en-US/docs/Tools/Web_Console) & [chrome's](https://developers.google.com/web/tools/chrome-devtools/) dev console have a wonderful integration for this) for responsiveness.

 | area           | color     |
 | -------------- | --------- |